ElizavetaKasapen/HPCA_Project/README.md

 ## 📊 Dataset: **Wine Quality Prediction**

-The dataset used in this project is **`winequality-white.csv`**, which contains **4,898 rows** of white wine samples with physicochemical test results.
+The dataset used in this project is **`winequality-white.csv`**, which contains **4,898 samples** of white wine samples with physicochemical test results.
 The goal is to predict wine quality based on its chemical properties.

 ### **Features (Input Variables)**
 1. **Fixed acidity** – Concentration of non-volatile acids.